chakra-hub/ChakraChat/README.md

+This is the live link of the ChakraChat App - https://peppy-churros-41393d.netlify.app/ Please login with your google accounts to chat

-# Getting Started with Create React App
+# Getting Started with ChakraChat APP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).